 - In order of credit ratings (AAA to BBB), these are next to the risk-free or government financial instruments.

-- Despite the rating, it is important that investors carry their own research.
-This is because it is possible (though extremely rare) for companies to sugarcoat their financials, in order to get a high rating.
-And sometimes the rating agencies do fall prey to this jugglery.
+- Despite the rating, it is important that investors carry out their own research.
+This is because it is possible (though extremely rare) for companies to sugarcoat their financials to get a high rating.
+And sometimes, the rating agencies do fall prey to this jugglery.

 - One big drawback of rating is that they are not real-time events.
 It means that the rating changes only after an event.
-It is also possible that a rough phase or an adverse event that lasts for a very short time have a long-lasting impact on the creditworthiness of the company.
+It is also possible that a rough phase or an adverse event that lasts for a very short time has a long-lasting impact on the company’s creditworthiness.
 Since the rating changes and review happens at a particular frequency, any such major event in between may risk the investments.

 - Having an investment-grade rating is no guarantee that the bonds will have the appropriate demand from the investors.